Everyday-Future/cookiecutter-devops/{{cookiecutter.project_slug}}/README.rst

 Once you get git all set up, use it to clone this repo so that you can work with it locally.

-Docker is the easy way to use this codebase, but you can also operate it within your native environment by creating a new environment and installing the requirements in requirements.txt
+Docker is the easy way to use this codebase, but you can also operate it within your native environment by creating a new environment and installing the requirements in requirements-core.txt (and requirements-api.txt to run the api)

 Required Programs For Local Administration